DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

   <li>Clicking on Score will trigger the AI to reassess and recalculate the Score based on updated data.</li>
   <li>the AI model will provide ✨ Next Steps and suggested questions (and to whom), to help SDRs to know what they need to find out on the next call.</li>
 <li>If the Deal is already closed, it provides a Win Analysis or a Post-Mortem Analysis to learn from the errors and match the framework inputs with the results.</li>
+<li>If <strong>Use AI for Refill and Score</strong> is disabled in Settings, the Refill button is disabled and the Score button uses a deterministic completeness-based calculation from the text entered in each response.
+Empty responses or responses such as "I don't know" score zero for that question.
+Next Steps are also generated without AI from the resulting score and response completeness.</li>
 </ul>

 <p class="text-center"><img src="/assets/images/guide42.png" alt="Auto scoring" class="my-3 border border-3 border-primary rounded rounded-3"></p>